mariambakare/Sql-pilot/README.md

 # Sql-pilot
-A collection of Sql files
+A collection of Sql files with over 100 querie results